rajewski/maize_v4_TE_annotation/sine/README.md

 ## How SINEs were Identified

-The script ```run_sines.sh``` will download sine_finder, run sine_finder, parse results, assign to families, and output a GFF.
+The script ```run_sines.sh``` will download sine_finder, run sine_finder, parse results, assign to families, and output a GFF3.
-To rerun, need to check paths at the beginning of the file, where things like the genome name and paths to executables for SILIX and VSEARCH are located.

-Each candidate SINE was is clustered using VSEARCH and silix, to characterize families.
-These families are clustered with [Maize TE Consortium](http://www.maizetedb.org) exemplars to faciliatate comparison between genome versions.

-The script ```slurm_sinefinder.sh``` is what I used to submit on our cluster.
+I cannot get the clustering to MTEC families to work because the MTEC website with the reference sequences is no longer operational.
+The families are clustered within the given species using VSEARHC and SILIX.